Contents

 However, we are engineers and data scientists.
 We don’t just make decisions based on conjectures, we try things out and run experiments.
 We have the tried-and-true technique of model validation and hyperparameter tuning.
 We can simply experiment with different techniques and choose the combination that maximizes performance on our validation set.

 If you need a good starting point: horizontal reflection (horizontal flip), cropping, blur, noise, and an image erasing method (like a cutout or random erasing) are a good base, to begin with.
-Then you can experiment with combining them together and adding brightness and coloring changes.
+To further enhance your image, explore how to unblur it by combining these techniques and experimenting with adjustments like brightness and color changes.

 Data Augmentation for Video